DB2-Limited/awesome-cheats/backend/nginx.md

 ```
 Note that in case of using __return__, the URI of your reqeust will be changed to one you have been redirected to.
 If you use __rewrite__ directive, your URI will remain the same and you will get the content of redirection destination page.

 We can also use regular expression to capture and use individual parts of the request URI with __$__ sign.
-In the exapmle above, we captured provided parameter to redirect the client to the specified location:
+In the exapmle below, we captured provided parameter to redirect the client to the specified location:
 ```css
   server {